Whatever Happened to Ben Franklin Stores?

 OK, that may be a bit of an exaggeration.
 But it sure seemed like every town had one!

 It seemed like every town had a Ben Franklin store.
 You might have called it one of the old 'five-and-dime' stores.
 There's a pretty good chance your Mom got craft items there, things she could sew with, things she needed to 'create' with.
-If you can remember her crocheting on the coach, or maybe stitching up a shirt or pair of pants, well, chances are she'd been to the Ben Franklin store.
+If you can remember her crocheting on the couch, or maybe stitching up a shirt or pair of pants, well, chances are she'd been to the Ben Franklin store.

 And you wanted to go along 'cause they had a great candy selection, too!